ZeroSync/ZeroSync/docs/roadmap.md

 ## Milestone 2: *"measure and optimise"*

-The goal is to measure the performance of *assumevalid* proofs, and optimise them until we can further extend them with the validation of Bitcoin Scripts.
+Measure the performance of *assumevalid* proofs, and optimise them until we can further extend them with the validation of Bitcoin Scripts.

 - Benchmark the *assumevalid proof* with blocks full of transactions
 - Identify the performance bottlenecks and see if there are any showstoppers